-It means if you set a high mouse-acceleration then the cursor will cover greater on-screen distance than with the low mouse acceleration, provided that your mouse movement remains same.
+It means if you set a high mouse-acceleration then the cursor will cover greater on-screen distance than with the low mouse acceleration, provided that your mouse movement remains the same.

 In simple words, mouse acceleration increases your mouse’ sensitivity.

-Although this feature really helps in some other areas such as office work and browsing the web, it’s potentially bad from gaming perspective.
+Although this feature really helps in some other areas such as office work and browsing the web, it’s potentially bad from the gaming perspective.

 Why is it so?

 Imagine you’re playing counter strike.
-If you have high mouse acceleration set at that time, you will move your mouse with more-than-required force and will miss your target easily.
+If you have a high mouse acceleration set at that time, you will move your mouse with more-than-required force and will miss your target easily.

 Here’s you can it: